 Rabbi Justin Pines serves as the Director of Lay Leadership for the Shalom Hartman Institute of North America.
 He shapes the educational vision for lay leaders seeking to deepen the Institute’s impact as well as their own.

 Previously at Hartman, he served as Director of Youth and Young Adult Initiatives, leading all programming for day school and camping leaders, as well as teens.

-Prior to joining Hartman, he served as the Senior Fellow at the JJ Greenberg Institute for the Advancement of Jewish Life, where he worked closely with Rabbi Dr. Irving ‘Yitz’ Greenberg on a variety of writing and programming projects.
-He has facilitated character development workshops at the UJA-Federation of New York, the Jewish Federation of Greater MetroWest NJ, the Brownstone, ServiceCorps, the Bronfman Center at NYU, and in various synagogues.
+Prior to joining Hartman, he served as the Senior Fellow at the JJ Greenberg Institute for the Advancement of Jewish Life, where he worked closely with Rabbi Dr. Irving ‘Yitz’ Greenberg on a variety of writing and programming projects, including a translation of and commentary on Rabbi Yisrael Salanter’s Ohr Yisrael (Koren Publishers, forthcoming).

 The grandchild of four Holocaust Survivors, he received his BA in Communications from the University of Pennsylvania and his JD from Harvard Law School.
-He is an alumnus of the Wexner Graduate Fellowship, the AIPAC Lefell Fellowship and the Encounter: Davar Acher Leadership Program Fellowship.
-A love of exploring Jewish texts with different people has led Justin to study at Pardes, Machon Shlomo, Yeshivat Har Etzion, Orayta, and Yeshivat Chovevei Torah, from where he received rabbinic ordination.
-Before becoming a rabbi, he practiced corporate law at Paul, Weiss, Rifkind Wharton & Garrison, LLP.
+He is an alumnus of the Wexner Graduate Fellowship, the AIPAC Lefell Fellowship, the JJGI Fellowship for Rabbis and Senior Educators, and the Encounter: Davar Acher Leadership Program Fellowship, and serves on the board of the Penn Hillel.